CDP Audit

 Option 1: Double-clickΒΆ

-Simply double-click run.bat in Windows Explorer to launch the tool with default behavior.
+Simply double-click run.bat in Windows Explorer to launch the tool with default behaviour.

 Option 2: Command LineΒΆ